thesadru/genshinstats/README.md

 print('user "sadru" has a total of',total_characters,'characters')
 ```
 > Cookies should be your own.
 These are just some example cookies of an account that can be deleted at any time.

+> Note that `set_cookie` and `set_cookies` are different functions!
+The latter should only be used when getting data for other users (for example social media bots)
 ```py
 stats = gs.get_user_stats(uid)['stats']
 for field,value in stats.items():